No. 2 Stanford women get balanced effort, rout Cal Poly

+“We’ve really missed Haley.
+When she went out last year it was devastating for our team,” Stanford coach Tara VanDerveer said.

-Hall of Fame Stanford coach Tara VanDerveer began her 35th season on The Farm by moving to 1,095 career wins — four from passing the late Pat Summitt’s 1,098 victories to become the all-time winningest NCAA Division-I women’s basketball coach.
+The Hall of Fame coach began her 35th season on The Farm by moving to 1,095 career wins — four from passing the late Pat Summitt’s 1,098 victories to become the all-time winningest NCAA Division-I women’s basketball coach.

 Stanford senior and returning leading scorer Kiana Williams scored 13 points after she averaged 15 points per game as a junior before the Cardinal missed out on the NCAA Tournament — they had been set to host the first two rounds — because of the coronavirus pandemic.
 Cameron Brink, a 6-foot-4 freshman, contributed 17 points and nine rebounds in her collegiate debut while Lexie Hull had 21 points with four 3-pointers.

+“It was really fun to see everybody out there.
+I’m just so thankful we can play,” VanDerveer said.

+Later Wednesday, Stanford announced Sunday’s game against Pacific had been canceled because of a positive coronavirus test result in the Pacific program that caused the suspension of team activity.

-VanDerveer used a red plastic bullhorn to make herself better heard given the social distancing and manufactured crowd noise in empty Maples Pavilion.
+VanDerveer used a red plastic bullhorn to make herself better heard given the social distancing and manufactured crowd noise in empty Maples Pavilion — Williams had told her it was hard to understand and hear with the coach wearing a mask.
+The bullhorn is allowed but not VanDerveer’s microphone she typically uses during practice.

 The teams hadn’t played since Stanford’s 83-55 victory on Nov.
 11, 2016, and Stanford WOULD have a seven-game winning streak in the series since its lone loss — 66-60 on Feb.
 14, 1978.
 The Cardinal are 7-0 against Cal Poly at Maples Pavilion.